gamesonweb/dreamland-ginomartelli/README.md

 Climb to the top of the world while collecting every single orb along the way.

 ⚠️ Rules:
--No checkpoints
+- No checkpoints
--Only one possible path
+- Only one possible path
--Time limit: 1 hour
+- Time limit: 1 hour

 Good luck... you'll need it.

 ![image](https://github.com/user-attachments/assets/b66ea8f0-dfd2-43e1-bcfe-189950a782b9)

 [Hardcore Mode Video]()

 ---

 ### 👥 Team Presentation